 You'll see the health care profession from many perspectives as a nurse manager, and ideally you will demonstrate your ability to find common ground and foster cooperation in your workplace and with family members.

-Whatever your goal, an online RN to BSN, a master's in nursing, or an MBA with a health care management concentration is designed to develop the abilities and skills of nurse professionals to think outside of the day-to-day operation and emerge as the nursing leaders of today.
+Whatever your goal, a master's in nursing or an MBA with a health care management concentration is designed to develop the abilities and skills of nurse professionals to think outside of the day-to-day operation and emerge as the nursing leaders of today.
 Learn more about how to earn your degree with the University of Saint Mary.
 Go to http://online.stmary.edu today.